Advertisement

 Mammut is based in Switzerland, therefore, they think in grams and kilos when it comes to the weight of their products.
 For those of you not too familiar with the metric system, I have taken the liberty to convert 365 grams to 12.8 ounces (and I didn’t even use an app or widget for that!)
 The weight of the Miwa is comparable to other down jackets on the market, however, the Miwa packs a bit more loft, even after spending some time in its’ stuff sack.

 Overall, I have been extremely pleased with Miwa Jacket for not only its’ performance, but also its looks.
-For more information about this jacket and a listing of places you may find the Miwa Down Jacket here in the US, please visit Mammut.ch
+For more information about this jacket and a listing of places you may find the Miwa Down Jacket here in the US, please visit Mammut.com

-2. Hi my friend!
+Hi my friend!
 I want to say that this post is amazing, great written and include almost all important infos.
 I’d like to see extra posts like this .